MohitKambli/FilterBlast/README.md

 <li><strong>AWS S3:</strong> Amazon Simple Storage Service (S3) is used for storing and serving images, ensuring scalability and reliability.</li>
 <li><strong>pilgram:</strong> The pilgram library is utilized for applying filters to images, offering a wide range of filter options for users.</li>
 <li><strong>Boto3:</strong> The Boto3 library is used to interact with AWS S3, enabling seamless image storage and retrieval.</li>
+<li><strong>Flask Server Hosting on PythonAnywhere: </strong> The Flask server powering FilterBlast's backend has been hosted on PythonAnywhere, ensuring reliable and scalable performance for image processing, filter application, and image storage on AWS S3.</li>
+<li><strong>React Application Hosting on Netlify:</strong> FilterBlast's frontend, developed with React.js, has been seamlessly hosted on Netlify.
+This ensures a responsive and interactive user interface, allowing users to easily upload images, apply filters, and preview/download the filtered images.</li>
+<li><strong>Image Fetching, Displaying, and Downloading from Amazon S3:</strong> Utilizing Amazon Simple Storage Service (S3), FilterBlast fetches, displays, and enables users to download images seamlessly.
+Through integration with AWS S3 and the pilgram library for filter application, users can access a wide range of filters and effortlessly enhance their images on FilterBlast.</li>
 </ul>

 ## Installation and Usage